Last Updated on

-Here we’ll give you some common Korean phrases at different levels of politeness so you can be ready every time.
+Here we'll give you some common Korean phrases at different levels of politeness so you can always be ready.

 You should use this Korean in a professional environment or with those who are older than you and you are not close with.

 1. 오후 다섯시 삼십분 비행기입니다. 잊지 마십시오. → Your flight is leaving at 17:30.
 Please don't be late.

 ohu daseotsi samsipbun bihaenggiimnida. itji masipsio

 2. 서울행 버스는 15분 지연되어 오전 여덟시 사십오분에 출발 예정입니다. → The next bus to Seoul will be 15 minutes late and will now depart at 8:45 AM.

 seoulhaeng beoseuneun 15bun jiyeondoeeo ojeon yeodeolsi sasibobune chulbal yejeongimnida

 You can use these sentences in just about every situation, they’re considered polite.